InspireSaplingAI/Agentic-AI-Orchestration-Platform-/README.md

 - LLM integration with Langroid
 - Single-agent tool usage (retrieval + Q&A)
 - FastAPI basics (endpoints, request/response model)

+**Steps:**
+- Obtain API Key from closed-sourced LLMs or call Local downaloaded opensource LLMs
+- Set enviroment variable (OPENAI_API_KEY) for API Key, if using open source, can create a dummy key
+- Run session1_basics.ipynb make sure there is no issue and understand what it is doing
+- Upate base_agent.py, retrieval_agent.py and fastapi_app.py to add basic functions that shows in session1_basics
+- Start fastAPI service locally and check if you can interact with it through API call (e.g. /ask)
+- Ingest more custom data to VectorDB and test the Rag's performance
+- Implement and try more complex function calling through LLM/API
 ---

 ## Session 2: Multi-tool Agents, Memory & Scheduling